|

 mixed |

-Partial Southern shift: vowels of ride and buy have no diphthong, but right does, pin = pen |
+Partial Southern shift: long /ī/ vowels of “ride” and “buy” have [a], with no diphthong, but “right” is [aɪ]. |

 |||||